JuliaLang/PackageCompiler.jl/docs/src/devdocs/sysimages_part_1.md

 ERROR: could not open file boot.jl
 ```

-That didn't work well.
+That did not work well.
 It turns out that when using the `--output-o` option one
 has to explicitly give a sysimage path ([due to this
 line](https://github.com/JuliaLang/julia/blob/49fb7924498e9fe813444cc684a24002e75b2ac9/src/jloptions.c#L533)).
-Since we don't have a custom sysimage yet we
+Since we do not have a custom sysimage yet we
 just want to give the path to the default sysimage which we can get the path to
 via: